KumoCorp/kumomta/docs/tutorial/install_it.md

 ### Writing Config Policy
 The KumoMTA configuration is entirely written in [Lua](https://www.lua.org/home.html).
 If you have not heard of Lua before, that is ok, you are not alone.
 It is a powerful scripting language that is easy to read and code, but is very powerful.
 It is used for custom scripts in Cisco security appliances, Roblox, World of Warcraft, and really awesome MTAs.
 You can read more about how we leverage Lua [here](https://docs.kumomta.com/tutorial/lua_resources/).

-To save you from writing your own policy from scratch, you can just copy the example found in the [User Guide](https://docs.kumomta.com/userguide/installation/getting_started/) and modify the relevent sections.
+To save you from writing your own policy from scratch, you can just copy the example found in the [User Guide](https://docs.kumomta.com/userguide/installation/getting_started/) and modify the relevant sections.
 Create that in ```/opt/kumomta/etc/policy/init.lua``` like this:

 ```console
 sudo vi /opt/kumomta/etc/policy/init.lua